renatof/FaaSr-workflow-old/README.md

 1. **Missing secrets**: Ensure all required secrets are configured in your repository
 2. **Invalid JSON**: Validate your configuration files using a JSON validator
 3. **Permission errors**: Check that your tokens/keys have appropriate permissions
-4. **Function not found**: Verify function names match between config and deployed functions
+4. **Function not found**: Verify function names match between config and registered functions

 ### Debug Information:

 Both workflows provide detailed logging.
 Check the Actions logs for:
 - Configuration file parsing
-- Platform-specific deployment steps
+- Platform-specific registration steps
 - Function invocation responses
 - Error messages and stack traces